 “There’s a reciprocal relationship between pain and poor sleep.
 The poorer people sleep, the more pain they tend to be in,” says Kevin Fontaine, PhD, assistant professor of rheumatology at Johns Hopkins University.
 “If people with arthritis can improve the quality of their sleep, they can usually reduce their day-to-day pain.”

-"There are two main reasons to have a joint replacement," says Charles Bush-Joseph, MD, a professor of orthopaedic surgery at Rush University Medical Center.
+"There are two main reasons to have a joint replacement," says Charles Bush-Joseph, MD, professor of orthopedic surgery at Rush University Medical Center.
 "The best reason is pain relief."

-During a hip or knee replacement, a surgeon removes the painful, damaged surfaces of the joint and replaces them with plastic or metal implants.
-This gets rid of the pain, because the diseased cartilage and bone are no longer there.
+During a hip or knee replacement, a surgeon removes the damaged surfaces of the joint and replaces them with plastic or metal implants.
+This gets rid of the pain because the diseased cartilage and bone are no longer there.

-The second reason is to improve joint function, Bush-Joseph says, but these results are less predictable.
-After a joint replacement, many people can walk more easily.
+The second reason is to improve how well your joint works, Bush-Joseph says, but these results are less predictable.
+After a new hip or knee is put in, many people can walk more easily.
 Some may be able to ride a bike or play golf.
 But there are no guarantees.

-Joint replacements carry the same risks as other major surgeries.
-This includes the risk of dangerous infections or blood clots.
-People with heart conditions, poorly controlled diabetes, or weak immune systems are the most vulnerable.
-Surgeons use antibiotics and blood thinners to try to prevent some complications.
+Joint replacements carry the same dangers as other major surgeries, like a chance of infections or blood clots.
+You're most at risk for these problems if you have heart disease, diabetes that's not well controlled, or a weak immune system -- your body's defense against germs.
+Your surgeon may prescribe antibiotics and blood thinners to try to prevent some complications.

-The other major risk is that the new joint may not work as well as hoped.
-Weakness and stiffness are common problems, particularly in the knee.
-"Patients who don't actively rehabilitate will not regain the maximum range of motion," Bush-Joseph tells WebMD.
-For best results, knee surgery patients should stick to their rehab schedule of exercise, rest, and medicines.
+The other major risk is that the new joint may not work as well as you hoped.
+It might feel weak or stiff, particularly the knee.
+"Patients who don't actively rehabilitate will not regain the maximum range of motion," Bush-Joseph says.
+To get the best results from your knee surgery, stick carefully to your rehab schedule of exercise, rest, and medicines.